cbeach/detect-sprites/notes.md

 # Sprite isolation strategies

   * Mark nodes as "edge nodes" if they touch the background or edge of the screen
-  * Create hash function for graph node
+  * Create hash function for graph nodes
     * Combines patch hash with neighbor's hashes and relative offset
   * Small (< 300px) disjoint sub-graphs could be single sprites
   * Use both direct and indirect image traversal for patch parsing